mbizhani/mbizhani.github.io/slides/data-at-software.md

 - Using an in-memory hash map where every key is mapped to a byte offset in the data file
 - Example _Bitcask_ in _Riak_
 - This structure is suitable when the value for each key is updated frequently (e.g. the value is a counter)
+- It must fit in memory, so not suitable for very large number of keys.
+- Range queries are not efficient.

 ---
 ### Real Projects Issues